gramistella/yfinance-rs/README.md

 Open [`https://fc.yahoo.com/consent`](https://fc.yahoo.com/consent) in a web browser **from the same network** before running your code again.
 This usually resolves the issue for that IP/network.

+### Tracing (optional)

+This crate can emit structured tracing spans and key events when the optional `tracing` feature is enabled.
+When disabled (default), all instrumentation is compiled out with zero overhead.
+The library does not configure a subscriber; set one up in your application.

+Spans are added at: `Ticker` public APIs (`info`, `quote`, `history`, etc.), HTTP `send_with_retry`, profile fallback, quote summary fetch (including invalid-crumb retry), and full history fetch.
+Key events include retry/backoff and fallback notifications.

 ## Advanced Examples

 ### Polars DataFrames (to_dataframe)